Updated 10 AM 8/27/2014

 Do you have any other searches planned?
 What will that look like?

 At this time, we don’t plan to actively search the slide material.
-If conditions at the slide site change and we can access previously inaccessible areas, or we get new information that could help us locate a victim, we could restart the active search.
 Right now, spotters assisting with debris removal efforts will be alert for meaningful personal items that may still be in the slide material.

 How many victims have you identified?